ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net/win_net.md

 ## Compile a WPF application natively on Windows on Arm with .NET 6 framework

-This Learning Path uses a sample Windows Presentation Foundation (WPF) application that solves a well-known algorithmic problem: the [Travelling Salesman Problem](https://simple.wikipedia.org/wiki/Travelling_salesman_problem).
+This Learning Path uses a sample Windows Presentation Foundation (WPF) application that solves a well-known algorithmic problem: the [Traveling Salesman Problem](https://simple.wikipedia.org/wiki/Travelling_salesman_problem).

 This sample application is chosen because it is CPU intensive, and makes use of graphics to test the capabilities of WPF in .NET 6.